dymaczew/fs20icam/LabGuides/Exercise3/README.md

 ![](images/2020-01-14-23-00-16.png)

+*EXPLANATION: You may wonder why not to assign the environment=Production label while registering the cluster.
+The reason is that we wanted you to first create the icam-server-secret in a target namespace, what you just did in the Step 2 above.
+If you reverse the order, after creating the secret you would have to restart the application pods so the data collectors pick it up*

 This change makes your cluster match the placementrule for Bookinfo application subscription.
 The deployment is automatically triggered by subscription controller installed on Multicluster Management hub.

 ### 4. On the managed cluster observe the bookinfo app being deployed